Much dust to brush

-If you ask how I view things – half empty or half full – I say not only is the glass drained, it’s dry.
-It’s all a question of survival.
+If you ask how I see things – half empty or half full – I say not only is the glass drained, it’s dry.
+It’s a question of survival.
 A well-trained eye – for a bargain, for a mug – you know, prey.
 Bread and butter.
 I move like a shark, mate.
 Better to be the nutter alone, than swim about helpless with a school of bait.
 It’s the age of the individual, believe anything else, you’re a fool.
 And fate has made us the generation that cashes in.
 It’s either take my slice or end up easy pickings.

 We were both 18, I expect, when she said: ‘I don’t want to grow old.
 This here now is perfect.